eshat69/x86-calculator-v1.0/README.md

 ### A simple calculator built entirely in **x86 Assembly language** (MASM/TASM) that performs basic arithmetic operations and displays results in **Decimal**, **Binary**, and **Hexadecimal** formats.

 ---
+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## ⚙️ Features